DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-18-improving-the-content-on-the-add-and-edit-course-flows.md

       src: edit-course--course-start-date.png
 ---

-We improved the content on the add and edit course flows to make it clearer and more concise.
+We improved the content on the add course, and edit course flows to make them clearer and more concise.

-At the same time, we changed some of the interactions to make the process of adding and editing a course easier.
+At the same time, we changed some of the interactions to make adding and editing a course easier.

 ## What we changed

-### Links and captions
+### Back and cancel links

 We added ‘Back’ links to all pages in the ‘Add course’ flow, and ‘Cancel’ links to all pages in the ‘Add course’ and edit course flows.

+### Page captions

 We added a page caption to all pages which is dependent on whether a course is being added or edited.